Gaurav-dot/watersurfacegarbagecollection/Readme.md.txt

 Run the code WSGCB_final in arduino ide
-For live streaming set the command in Raspbian: sudo apt-get install monitor for accesing the live monitoring: type "monitor" command
+For live streaming set the command in Raspbian:
+"sudo apt-get install motion"
+for accesing the live monitoring: type "motion" command